abuisine/docker-fcron/README.md

 It is intended as an alternative to cron and anacron.

-Put your fcrontabs (see http://fcron.free.fr/doc/en/fcrontab.5.html) in /fcrontabs (filenames should end with .fcrontab)
+Put your fcrontabs (see http://fcron.free.fr/doc/en/fcrontab.5.html) in /fcrontabs (filenames should end with .fcrontab).

+Note that environment variables can be set in fcrontabs like this (they will be replaced on the first container start) : `VARIABLE=${VARIABLE}`

-You can communicate with the daemon using fcrondyn (see http://fcron.free.fr/doc/en/fcrondyn.1.html)
+You can communicate with the daemon using fcrondyn (see http://fcron.free.fr/doc/en/fcrondyn.1.html).

 ## About fcron